Air Fryer Tilapia: Flaky, Crispy Fish in Just 10 Minutes

 Cajun Tilapia

 Use 1 teaspoon Cajun seasoning blend (store-bought or homemade) plus half a teaspoon cayenne for extra heat.
 Serve with remoulade sauce or tartar sauce.
-Excellent in fish tacos with coleslaw.
+Best for: fish tacos with coleslaw, sandwiches, or anyone who prefers bold, spicy flavors.

 Blackened Style